CaptainCrowbar/prion-lib/rs-core/mp-integer.md

 * `U8string` **`dec`**`(const Nat& x, size_t digits = 1)`
 * `U8string` **`hex`**`(const Nat& x, size_t digits = 1)`

 An arbitrary precision unsigned integer (natural number).
-Most of its operations should be self explanatory.
+Most of its methods are conventional arithmetic operations with their natural behaviour.

+The constructor from a string accepts base 0, 2, 10, or 16; it will throw `std::invalid_argument` if the base is not one of these.
+Base 0 will check for a `"0b"` or `"0x"` prefix, assuming decimal otherwise.
+Apostrophe delimiters are allowed.

 The explicit cast template returns the value converted to `T`, if possible.
 `T` must be a primitive integer or floating point arithmetic type.
 Results are